Geek-Boy-Aditya/Mastering_Pandas/README.md

 8. Improving readability of boolean indexing with the query method.

-9. Preserving Series with the where method
+9. Preserving Series with the where method.

 10. Masking DataFrame rows.